updated 10/30/19 - Updated Purity Protocol Oats list from GFWD

 Gluten-Free Prairie (uses Montana Gluten-Free Processors)

-Libre Naturals (uses Avena Foods)
+Only Oats (uses Avena Foods)

 Step One Foods (uses GF Harvest and Montana Gluten-Free Processors)

+Note: There is no standardization for purity protocol oats, so do your research.
 For a detail description of their policies & procedures, and their products, see Gluten-Free Watchdog's webpage:

 It didn’t go unnoticed that a few popular gluten free companies are missing from the list above.